 The legal process starts when the personal representative files a probate petition in local court.
 The representative also files a copy of the will and a list of the deceased person’s assets and their estimated values.
 The judge will allow any creditors to file claims on the estate and authorize the representative to pay valid claims, as well as taxes and other expenses.
 The court also hears any challenges to the will and decides how to distribute the assets.
 In some cases, an estate can be settled through an expedited process called summary administration.

 The Importance of Having a Will

 A will streamlines the probate process by designating a personal representative and clearly stating who should get which assets.
-South Floridians who want to plan how their estates will be settled can go a long way by consulting a Miami probate lawyer to consider drafting a will and/or using a living trust to avoid probate administration.
+South Floridians who want to plan how their estates will be settled can go a long way by consulting a Miami probate attorney to consider drafting a will and/or using a living trust to avoid probate administration.

 If you die without a will, your assets will be distributed to your heirs in a line of priority established by Florida law.
 Surviving spouses are first in line, followed by descendants like children, grandchildren and parents.

 Some people with significant assets may choose to go around probate administration by creating a living trust.
 This legal tool transfers the assets into a trust before the person dies and dictates where the property goes after death.
 The person creating the trust can continue to access and use the assets throughout his or her life.
 Because setting up a living trust takes a few steps on the front end, it’s important to discuss the option with an experience estate planning attorney.

 Contact the Miami Probate Attorneys at Hoffman & Hoffman P.A.